OrigamiKing3612/Origamikings-API/README.md

 # Origamikings-API
-The api my mods will start using
+This is an API mod that my mods use.
+This mod will not change gameplay.
+This mod will be embedded in most of my mods